-You're wondering what lenses can a Canon T3i use
+You're wondering what are the best lenses you can use with your Canon T3i.

-If you are looking for Canon t3i lenses you can save money by limiting your search to the EF-S line of Canon lenses and forgo the Canon EF line of lenses.
+Th real question to answer is which one of the hundreds of Canon lenses is best for you in your situation.
+This post will help you choose.
+You can save money by limiting your search to the EF-S line of Canon lenses for your t3i and forgo the Canon EF line of lenses.

 As an example the Canon EF-S 18-55mm which is the standard kit lens that comes with the Canon t3i.
-It sells for around $190.
+There are several versions of this lens, but a new, most recently released version, the Canon EF-S 18-55mm f/3.5-5.6 is II, sells for just $240.

-If you had to pick just one lens for your canon t3i it should be a zoom lens with wide-angle and telephoto capabilities.
+If you had to pick just one single lens for your canon t3i it should be a zoom lens with both adequate wide-angle and telephoto capabilities.

 That would point you toward the 18-55, the 18-135, or the 18-200.
 My own favorite is the Canon EF-S 18-135mm.
 It's the lens that I leave on my 90D, which has the same size sensor as your Rebel t3i.

-I've always been biased against the needed compromises that have to be built into Canon t3i lenses like the 18-200.
+I've always been biased against the needed image quality compromises that have to be built into super focal length range lenses like the 18-200, but you may have different preferences than me.

 If you never want to switch lenses on your t3i body, don't mind small compromises in optics, and can handle the big size, the 18-200 would be a good choice.
 The 18-135 range is a 7x zoom, equivalent to 28- 216 on a full-sized sensor and is a bit smaller to handle than the 18-135.